How Is Diatomaceous Earth Made

 Research into Novel Applications

 Scientists are constantly exploring new and innovative applications for diatomaceous earth.
-Recent research has focused on using diatomaceous earth as a drug delivery system, as a catalyst support, and as a component in building materials.
+But recent research has focused on using diatomaceous earth as a drug delivery system, as a catalyst support, and as a component in building materials.
 The unique properties of diatomaceous earth, such as its high surface area and biocompatibility, make it a promising material for a wide range of advanced applications.

 Tips and Expert Advice